trychlos/pwix-roles/README.md

 - `pwixRoles.ready()`

     A client-only reactive data source which becomes `true` when the package is ready to be used (actually when the `alanning:roles` underlying package publication for the current user is ready).

+- `pwixRoles.viewAdd( o )`

+    Add an additional tab to the `prView` dialog.

+    The to-be added tab is described by the provided object which must exhibit following keys:

+    - `tabLabel`: a function which will be called with a `tabItem` argument, and must return the tab label as a string

+    - `paneContent`: a function which will be called with a `tabItem` argument, and must return a Promise which must eventually resolves to the HTML pane content.

 ### Blaze components

 #### prView

+A modal dialog which shows the roles of the user distinguishing directly attributed from inherited ones.

+It can be configured by calling `{{> prView (args) }}`, where `args` is an object with following keys:

+- `title`: an optional ReactiveVar which contains the modal title, defaulting to 'My roles'

 #### prEdit